 DIY vs. Professional Bathtub Reglazing

-Pro Tip: When reglazing, you have options beyond just color.
+- Color and finish options: When reglazing, you have options beyond just color.
 You can use DIY kits or your pro to choose a finish (e.g., matte, semi-gloss, or high-gloss) to best suit your bathroom’s style.
+But with a pro, you generally get higher-quality finishes and more color choices.

 Check out this video for a Q&A on all things bathtub refinishing, including the average costs: